K-S-K/CV/README.md

 - Linux C++ development - sometimes at home and at work;
 - Embedded C++ development - sometimes at home;
 - FPGA - just for curiosity now, by reading a book in German with Google Translate.
+- Some experiments with Raspberry PI and Pico, PIC, and ESP32.

 </details>